Keberdle/project_sql/README.md

 ## Description
 #### tests_performed
 Source table covid19_tests
+Problems bellow is about 1% of data and only for some countries.
+So it no depend too much on solutions.
 Problems:

 **1, Bahrain has only enitity = "unit unclear"**
-Solution: Use it as number of test
+Solution: Use it as number of test - is used now.

 **2, There is multiple rows for one day and country:**